 Hebrew Union College-Jewish Institute of Religion is proud to announce the ordination, investiture, graduate, and honorary degree recipients of the Class of 2002.
 HUC-JIR, the nation's oldest institution of higher Jewish education and the academic, spiritual, and professional development center of Reform Judaism, trains men and women for service to American and world Jewry as rabbis, cantors, educators, and communal service professionals and offers graduate and post-graduate degree programs for scholars of all faiths.

-The graduating class consists of a diverse and unique student body, including a former professor and opera singer, a 3rd generation rabbi, a marathon runner, a cantor who is being ordained a rabbi, a former family therapist, emigr's from the former Soviet Union and South Africa, a former furniture businessman, an attorney, and students who run the HUC-JIR soup kitchen, which feeds 200 homeless people every Monday night.
+The graduating class consists of a diverse and unique student body, including a documentary film maker, a former tour guide in Israel, a former environmental lawyer, a ceramics artist and founder of a congregation in St. Paul, Minnesota, and students who run the HUC-JIR soup kitchen, which feeds 200 homeless people every Monday night.

-Ten students (3 men, 7 women) will receive the Master of Arts in Hebrew Literature, leading to rabbinical ordination.
+Seventeen students (10 men, 7 women) will receive the Master of Arts in Hebrew Literature, leading to rabbinical ordination.

 School of Sacred Music

-The 11 students who will be invested as cantors on May 20 will also receive the Master of Sacred Music degree at Graduation on May 17.
+The nine students (1 man, 8 women) who will be invested as cantors on May 12 will also receive the Master of Sacred Music degree at Graduation on May 9.

-Five students will receive the Doctor of Ministry degree; one student will receive the Doctor of Hebrew Letters degree; four students will receive the Master of Arts in Religious Education degree.
+Four students will receive the Doctor of Ministry degree; and one student will receive the Master of Arts in Judaic Studies degree.